 Thank you kindly for your willingness to speak up on the wrongs done to villains everywhere.
 All the stuff against wearing black, hiring incompetent minions, resorting to brooding as a pastime, and indiscriminate killing holds as true today as it does then.

-I’ve no idea how many people you got to read my letter or if it made a difference, but at least I said what I needed to say.
+I’ve no idea how many people read my letter or if it made a difference, but at least I said what I needed to say.
 That’s the mantra of all the heroes, right?
 Do what needs to be done and what is right, regardless of if people notice it or not.

 See, even villains are open to learning new things.